REsron/SFtime/README.md

 Salesforce administrators often work with scheduled jobs, workflows, and time-dependent automation.
 The extension provides quick access to the org’s time zone to verify schedules accurately.

 Sales Efficiency:
-By referencing the organisation's local time, sales teams working across regions can ensure they follow up with clients during the appropriate working hours.
+By referencing the organisation's local time, sales teams across regions can ensure they follow up with clients during the appropriate working hours.

 Developer Utility:
 Developers creating time-sensitive processes like triggers, scheduled Apex, or flows can reference the org time directly from their browser while coding or testing.